mnemnion/loon/notes/clu/syntax.md

 ###Keywords

-`:` begins a keyword.
-It must be followed by a symbol, with no whitespace.
+`#` followed by a symbol, with no whitespace, defines a keyword.

 Keywords are always equal to themselves, and never refer to another value.